Thomas K. Beecher: Ministry

-Thomas Beecher was ordained at age 28, and he began his preaching career in Brooklyn, in the area of Williamsburg.
-His brother Henry Ward Beecher had a congregation in Brooklyn.
+Thomas Beecher was ordained at age 28, and he began his preaching career in Brooklyn, in the area of Williamsburg, where his brother Henry Ward Beecher had a congregation.
+In 1854 Beecher went to the town of Elmira, New York to preach at the Independent Congregational Church.
+When his services became overcrowded, Beecher held the service at the newly constructed opera house and, weather permitting, at Eldridge Park.